|Page 1 of 7:|| |

 The Ballad Of Cable Hogue sees Sam Peckinpah in jolly form.
 There is

-there-and some nasty human traits seam thru the story, but this is
+and some nasty human traits seam through the story, but this is purely

-purely a funny and touching movie that again deals with a Peckinpah
+a funny and touching movie that again deals with a Peckinpah fave theme

-fave theme of the Old West passing.
-Only difference is here he has his
+of the Old West passing.
+Only difference is here he has his tongue

-tongue firmly in cheek as he observes the thirst for finance sweeping
+firmly in cheek as he observes the thirst for finance sweeping across

 This was Sam Peckinpah's favourite film from his own CV, it's his most personal, he apparently saw a lot of himself in Cable Hogue, and with that in mind the film does gain a bit more emotional heart.
 But strikingly, it's the humour in there that shouldn't be understated, this was the director at one with himself, and the result is lyrical deftness.
 The cast are great, Jason Robards is wonderful in the title role, Stella Stevens as Hildy shows a fine actress at work.
 So much so it only makes me lament that she didn't have a great and industrious career post Cable Hogue.
 Peckinpah faves Strother Martin, L.Q.
 Jones & Slim Pickens reward their loyal director with impacting shows, while David Warner as the confused preacher Joshua practically steals the film with his hedonistic leanings.